 Leviticus 13:1-59, Mark 6:1-29, Psalms 39:1-13, Proverbs 10:10

-If you want to partner with the Daily Audio Bible, you can do that at dailyaudiobible.com.
-There’s a link.
-And that lives right on the homepage.
-Thank you for your partnership.
-If you’re using the Daily Audio Bible app, you can press the Give button in the upper right-hand corner or, if you prefer, the mailing address is PO Box 1996 Spring Hill Tennessee 37174.
+If you want to partner with the Daily Audio Bible, thank you humbly.
+There is a link on the homepage at dailyaudiobible.com.
+If you are using the app, you can press the Give button in the upper right-hand corner, or the mailing address is PO Box 1996 Spring Hill Tennessee 37174.

 Community Prayer and Praise: